RajDkJangam/cevoaustralia.github.io/content/post/2018-02-26-showcasing-benefits.markdown

 <br>
 #### Sharing your work

 Well this one is pretty obvious.
 However sometimes teams don't think the work they do is showcaseable, or that only 'customer facing' applications should be showcased.
-I believe that if you are taking a product based approach to your work (which you should be! see my other blog post [here]({{< relref "2017-09-26-productise_me.md" >}})) showcases should definately be part of your team's rituals.
+I believe that if you are taking a product based approach to your work (which you should be! see my other blog post [here]({{< relref "2017-09-26-productise_me.md" >}})) showcases should definitely be part of your team's rituals.

 A product has customers.
 The best way to engage with those customers is to show them what you are building.